Q: Who is the church of Christ?

 A: The Apostle Paul wrote the following:

 Salute one another with an holy kiss.
 The churches of Christ salute you.
-(Romans 16:16 KJV)
+(Romans 16:16, KJV)

 A: The answer to both of these questions is Jesus Christ.
 In the church of Christ, we are not interested in following traditions or churches started by uninspired men.
-We believe Jesus when He said, “I will build my church” found in Matthew 16:18.
+We believe Jesus when He said, “I will build my church” recorded in Matthew 16:18.

 Q: What does the church of Christ teach about the Holy Spirit?

-A: Members of the church of Christ believe in in the Holy Spirit, and we believe He is part of the Godhead (or what is commonly called the Trinity).
+A: Members of the church of Christ believe in the Holy Spirit, and we believe He is part of the Godhead (or what is commonly called the Trinity).
 Jesus said:

-Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: (Matthew 28:19 KJV)
+Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: (Matthew 28:19, KJV)

 Here, the word “name” means authority.
 Jesus instructed the apostles to teach and baptize people of all nations “in the name” of the Father, Son, and Holy Ghost.
-Therefore, the Spirit has the same name/authority as the Father and Son.
+Therefore, the Spirit has the same name (authority) as the Father and Son.

 Q: What does the church of Christ believe?

 Now I beseech you, brethren, by the name of our Lord Jesus Christ, that ye all speak the same thing, and that there be no divisions among you; but that ye be perfectly joined together in the same mind and in the same judgment.
-(1 Corinthians 1:10 KJV)
+(1 Corinthians 1:10, KJV)

 So then faith cometh by hearing, and hearing by the word of God.
-(Romans 10:17 KJV)
+(Romans 10:17, KJV)

 Q: What does the church of Christ believe about baptism?

 And he said unto them, Go ye into all the world, and preach the gospel to every creature.
 16 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.
-(Mark 16:15–16 KJV)
+(Mark 16:15–16, KJV)

 “The earliest manuscripts and some other ancient witnesses do not have verses 9-20” (NIV).